Scuderia Cameron Glickenhaus SCG 003: Technical specifications

-The racing version called the SCG 003C wherein the C denotes "Competizione" (Competition) is powered by a 3.5-liter twin turbocharged V6 engine taken from the Honda Daytona prototype and tuned to deliver a maximum power output of 500 hp restricted under FIA regulations.
+The racing version called the SCG 003C wherein the C denotes "Competizione" (Competition) is powered by a Honda HR35TT 3.5-liter twin turbocharged V6 engine taken from the Honda Daytona Prototype and tuned to deliver a maximum power output of 500 hp restricted under FIA regulations.
 The engine was tuned by Autotechnica Motori of Italy.
 The car also has an increased weight of 1350 kg also required by FIA regulations.

 The 003CS, a model in between the 003C and 003S where the CS denotes "Competizione Stradale" (Competition Street) has the same power output as the 003S and uses the same engine but has a new carbon fiber rear wing and aerodynamic parts and weighs 2600 lb.
 The 003CS is meant to be a track day car which can be made road legal after the installation of road tires and license plates.

 The road going model called the SCG 003S, wherein the S denotes "Stradale" (Street), will be powered by a 4.4 L BMW twin-turbocharged V8 engine tuned to generate a maximum power output of 750 hp and 590 lbft of torque enabling the 2866 lbs car to accelerate from a standstill to 60 mph in 3 seconds.
 Due to its aerodynamic features, the car achieves a downforce of 1543 lbs at a speed of 155 mph.
 The 003S is able to achieve lateral acceleration of 2.0 G.

 The chassis is made from carbon fiber and uses a 7-speed electro-hydraulic sequential dual disc clutch transmission.